openedx/edx-drf-extensions/docs/decisions/0002-remove-use-jwt-cookie-header.rst

 The proposal includes protecting all changes with a temporary rollout feature toggle ``ENABLE_FORGIVING_JWT_COOKIES``.
 This can be used to ensure no harm is done for each service before cleaning up the old header.

+Unfortunately, there are certain rare cases where the user inside the JWT and the session user do not match:

+- If the JWT cookie succeeds authentication, and:

+    - If ENABLE_SET_REQUEST_USER_FOR_JWT_COOKIE is enabled to make the JWT user available to middleware, then we also enforce the that the JWT user and session user match.
+If they do not, we will fail authentication instead.
+    - If ENABLE_SET_REQUEST_USER_FOR_JWT_COOKIE is disabled, we allow the successful JWT cookie authentication to proceed, even though the session user does not match.
+We will monitor this situation and may choose to enforce the match and fail instead.

+- If the JWT cookie fails authentication, but the failed JWT contains a user that does not match the session user, authentication will be failed, rather than moving on to SessionAuthentication which would have resulted in authentication for a different user.

 .. _JwtAuthCookieMiddleware: https://github.com/edx/edx-drf-extensions/blob/270cf521a72b506d7df595c4c479c7ca232b4bec/edx_rest_framework_extensions/auth/jwt/middleware.py#L164

 Consequences